-Walsall Waterfront TC12 Waterfront South green space Urban open space - AAPLV8 Urban Open Space Green space proving amenity space next to the canal N/A N/A Part of site in limestone consideration area (see Policy AAPINV7e).
+Site Ref Site Name Allocation Site Details Capacity Timescale Further Information AAPINV4: Walsall Waterfront TC12 Waterfront South green space Urban open space - AAPLV8 Urban Open Space Green space proving amenity space next to the canal N/A N/A Part of site in Limestone Consideration Area (see Policy AAPINV7e).
+Adjacent to Canal Locks Conservation Area.
 TC13 Walsall Art Gallery AAPLE2 Sports, community, cultural facilities Key visitor attraction and cultural destination.
 The Council will look to enhance the environment in which the building sits and protect views to the building N/A N/A N/A TC14 William House and Stafford Works Opportunitie s for mixed town centre uses - Policy AAPINV4: Walsall Waterfront Vacant buildings in a prominent location fronting the canal.
-8,538 sqm over 4 storeys (estimate) Medium term (2-5 years) High sensitivity (level 2) as per Characterisation Study.
+8,538 sqm over four storeys (estimate) Medium term (2-5 years) High sensitivity (level 2) as per Characterisation Study.
 The buildings on the site are currently vacant and therefore make a negative contribution to the surrounding area, particularly to the canal.
-Development of appropriate design and scale, taking into account the locally listed building, would make a positive contribution to the area, particularly the canal Conservation Area.
-Part of site in Limestone consideration area (see Policy AAPINV7e).
-TC15 FE Towe Ltd, Charles Street Consider for release employment land - Policy AAPB3: Town Centre Consider for release employment site, within predominantly residential area Approx. 20 residential units over 3 storeys.
+Development of appropriate design and scale, taking into account the locally listed building, would make a positive contribution to the area, particularly the Canal Locks Conservation Area.
+Part of site in Limestone Consideration Area (see Policy AAPINV7e).

+Site Ref Site Name Allocation Site Details Capacity Timescale Further Information TC15 FE Towe Ltd, Charles Street Consider for release employment land - Policy AAPB3: Town Centre Employment Land part b) Opportunities for residential development - Policy AAPLV1 and Policy AAPINV4: Walsall Waterfront Consider for release employment site, within predominantly residential area Approx. 20 residential units over three storeys.
 Long term (5- 10 years) The site is currently in use for industry, but as this may relocate out of the centre in the future there is potential that the building will become underused without a positive allocation, and residential is considered to be in keeping with the surrounding uses and character.
-The building makes a positive contribution to the character of the area and is in
+The building makes a positive contribution to the character of the area and is in keeping with nearby buildings, therefore the potential for conversion should be explored.